 Chirala is a Coastal town situated in Prakasam District in the state of Andhra Pradesh and is accessible from Vijayawada and Guntur.
 Chirala is well connected with trains and buses.
 Vodarevu Beach is 6 km from Chirala in Prakasam district.
 Chirala is a small village with a population of around 1,75,000.
 The main occupation of this village is handloom and paddy cultivation.
 The average educational level is 10th standard.
-Chirala was once known as "Small Mumbai", due to huge varieties of sarees found here in comparison with the availability of sarees in Mumbai.
+Chirala was once known as"Small Mumbai", due to huge varieties of sarees found here in comparison with the availability of sarees in Mumbai.
 This town is also famous for exporting hand made cloths, cashew nuts, fishes etc. Around 60% of the population belongs to Padmasali, Devanga, Pattusali and Thokattu castes who are traditionally related to weaving.
 There are around 25,000 pit looms in this village.

 Formation of Chirala

 Chirala, which has earned a unique place in the history of the freedom struggle, had completed 400 years on April 27, 2004.
 The foundation for present-day Chirala was laid in 1604 AD by two Yadav’s namely Minchala Papaiah and Minchala Peraiah.
-The town which was carved out from
+The town which was carved out from Sudhanagaram is now known as Patha (old) Chirala.

 Temples in Chirala

-Venugopalaswamy (Sri Krishna) temple which was constructed in 1619 and that of Malleswaraswamy (Shiva) temple in 1620, while that the temple of Gangamma (Mother Ganges) was built a little later.
+In the town of Chirala, there is a Venugopalaswamy (Sri Krishna) temple which was constructed in 1619 and that of Malleswaraswamy (Shiva) temple in 1620, while that the temple of Gangamma (Mother Ganges) was built a little later.
 As the temples did not have chariots, Chirala Ramanna Panthulu (Priest) had built two chariots for Venugopalaswamy (Sri Krishna) temple and Malleswaraswamy (Shiva) temple, towards the middle of the 19th century.

 First Medical facility in Chirala

-Edward VII Coronation Memorial Hospital.
+Chirala, which was also regarded as a health resort by Britishers, had got a medical facility as early as in 1906 with the opening of the Edward VII Coronation Memorial Hospital.
 Dr. Baer, an American, also opened the Dr. Baer Missionary Hospital in 1912.
 The Europeans also started a tobacco curing factory of the ITC in 1923.

-Saraswatha Niketanam library which is situated in the tiny village of Vetapalem which is about 10 km from the town of Chirala was founded by V. Subbaraya Sresti in 1918.
+Library of Chirala Saraswatha Niketanam library which is situated in the tiny village of Vetapalem which is about 10 km from the town of Chirala was founded by V. Subbaraya Sresti in 1918.
 The library has as many as 75,000 titles (some volumes date back to 1850), mainly in Telugu, Sanskrit, English and Tamil, along with a rare collection of 1,000-year-old palm leaf manuscripts of the Upanishads (holy scripts of Hindus).
 The foundation stone for the library's new building was laid by Mahatma Gandhi (Father of the Nation) (whose broken stick still adorns the main hall of the library) in 1929.
-Dr Rajendra Prasad, the then Congress president, visited this library in the year 1935 and laid a "Dhwaja Sthamba" (Flag post) in the library premises, which symbolizes the library as a temple of learning.
+Dr Rajendra Prasad, the then Congress president, visited this library in the year 1935 and laid a"Dhwaja Sthamba" (Flag post) in the library premises, which symbolizes the library as a temple of learning.

 Contributions of Chirala in Freedom movement

-Sri Gopalakrishnayya Duggirala.
+Chirala has a place in the history of Freedom movement for non co-operation movement lead by Sri Gopalakrishnayya Duggirala.
 Gandhiji also visited Chirala after All India Congress session in Vijayawada and Sri Gopalakrishnayya Duggirala sought advice from Gandhiji for the forward movement of freedom struggle.
 Three episodes during the Civil Disobedience Movement in Andhra attracted the attention of the whole country.
 The first and major one was the Chirala-Perala episode led by Duggirala Gopalakrishnayya.

 Handlooms of Chirala

-handlooms are well known for its designs.
+Chirala handlooms are well known for its designs.
 Chirala handlooms are made with cotton or cotton and silk mix.
 The count used in weaving gives the softness and hardness of the fabric.
 The count in a handloom fabric means the number of threads woven length wise and breadth wise known as warp and wept respectively in a square inch.
 In Chirala counts are used upto 120 (lengths) – 120 (breadths) for soft woven sarees and 40 – 60 for dress materials.
 The count makes the quality of the fabric.
 There are some designs which are exclusively used in Chirala handlooms known as Hand butta and Kuppadam.

 Hand butta is a design which is exclusively used in Chirala sarees.
 In this colours are given in between the zari design by hand.

-Chirala Kuppadam solid saree border is registered under Geographical Indications of goods (Registration and Protection) Act 1999.
+The Chirala Kuppadam solid saree border is registered under Geographical Indications of goods (Registration and Protection) Act 1999.
 Sri Kurapati Subba Rao who is a master weaver of Iburupalem was awarded National Merit certificate by Indian Ministry of Textiles for the year 2005 for his talent in preparing Kuppadam solid border saree.
 Around 5000 looms are now preparing Kuppadam sarees.

-Dyeing: - First the yarn is washed and then dipped in the required colour which is in a boiler and the worker goes on turning the yarn so that the colour is evenly mixed in the yarn.
 The most important aspect in this process is the mixing of colours which will give unique and durable colour to the fabric.
 Then it is again washed and dried.
 These yarns are then starched.
 Starching of the yarn is where the colour in the yarn will get more permanent nature and gives the yarn a polished look.
 The starched yarn is brought from the merchants by master weavers and is distributed to weavers.
 (Master weavers are also weavers but they will be having a group of weavers under them).
 Then it is turned in a charka.
 The turning in charka is where the yarn will become thread, which is used for wept.

 The loading of yarn in warp is the next process.
 Then yarn is loaded into the looms.
-The length of yarn which is loaded as warp is known as
+The length of yarn which is loaded as warp is known as Pacham.
+One pacham of Chirala is 36 yards in length and a weaver can make 6 sarees from one pacham.
+Once pacham is loaded weaving starts.

 Weaving: - The looms used in Chirala are mostly pit looms.
 Pit looms are looms which are fixed in the ground level and there will be a pit in which looms peddle will be placed and the weaver will sit on the floor and use his hands and legs to weave.